 The Application Category section includes the following categories based on which traffic can be routed:

-View Inventory > App Identifications to explore each of the categories listed above.
-It’s important to point out that it is possible to use a single Application Category or combine multiple.
+View Inventory > Traffic & App Identifications to explore each of the categories listed above.
+It’s possible to use a single category or combine multiple within a rule.
 When multiple categories are defined, the traffic is classified if all categories are matched.
 In the following example we will create a policy which routes all authentication services across ISP1 labeled interfaces:

 Category “Auth-service” includes authentication services such as LDAP, RADIUS and Active Directory.

-Navigate to Policies > Path Selection and create a new policy.
+Navigate to Traffic Optimization > Path Selection and create a new policy.
 Add the advanced rule with the following configuration:

 Save and apply the policy. flexiEdge devices with this policy installed will route all authentication services traffic using interfaces labeled ISP1.